 “We know that discovering how to defend children from sexual abuse while maintaining user privacy is difficult,” Cordua acknowledges.
 “To be successful we need companies like Apple and many others to continue to collectively turn their innovation and ingenuity to this issue, creating platforms that prioritize both privacy and safety.”

-Sign up for the Reasons to be Cheerful newsletter.The EU’s new guidelines for platforms highlight how complex striking this balance can be.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The EU’s new guidelines for platforms highlight how complex striking this balance can be.
 In Germany, for instance, platforms currently store data for seven days, which means that even when an abuser’s IP address is identified, most data has already been erased before law enforcement can act.
 Reiner Becker, a former police officer and head of the nonprofit German Children’s Aid, accuses the platforms of protecting abusers’ identity.
 “I used to be fiercely against storing data.
 But when someone has abused children, they have foregone their right to privacy.”

 Privacy advocates often disagree.
 When Google identified an abuser in 2014 through his private emails and alerted law enforcement, the tech community protested.
 (Google automatically scans emails for keywords, usually for targeting ads.)
 But Cordua believes abuse victims also have a claim to privacy under this logic.
 “What about the privacy of the children?” she asks.
 “We know that it is extremely traumatizing for survivors to know that the images of their abuse are shared online for years and decades.”